 Why Sensory “Calm Down” Bottles Work – Mama OT shares some amazing tips and insights about the benefits and uses of sensory bottles.

 6 Ways to Make a Sensory Bottle — Katie from Preschool Inspirations has put together an amazing resource for putting together and troubleshooting basic glitter calm down bottles.
 I refer to this one a lot.
-There are many more types of sensory bottles on this site worth taking a look at.
+There are a few other types of sensory bottles on this site worth taking a look at.
 As an example, the alphabet bottle that you see pictured above was inspired by her alphabet discovery bottle.
 Hop on over and have a look around at all of the awesome ways she has made sensory and discovery bottles.

 Sensory Bottles: The What, Why and How – Dayna from Lemon Lime adventures is an amazing resource for all things sensory and calm down bottles are no exception.
 Dayna has co-authored Sensory Processing 101 which contains a lot of information about sensory bottles and more!
 Click on the link above to learn more about it and/or buy the digital version.
 To purchase the paperback click on this link.

 Calm down sensory bottles are used for portable no mess sensory play, to calm an anxious child, to help children learn to meditate, and as a timeout timer.